binance/binance-spot-api-docs/rest-api.md

 `CANCELED` | The order has been canceled by the user.
 ` PENDING_CANCEL` | Currently unused
 `REJECTED`       | The order was not accepted by the engine and not processed.
-`EXPIRED` | The order was canceled according to the order type's rules (e.g. LIMIT FOK orders with no fill, LIMIT IOC or MARKET orders that partially fill) <br> or by the exchange, (e.g. orders canceled during liquidation, orders canceled during maintenance)
+`EXPIRED` | The order was canceled according to the order type's rules (e.g. LIMIT FOK orders with no fill, LIMIT IOC or MARKET orders that partially fill) <br/> or by the exchange, (e.g. orders canceled during liquidation, orders canceled during maintenance)

 **OCO Status (listStatusType):**